 - 1 cup cherry or grape tomatoes

 - 1/4 cup balsamic vinegar

 - 3 Tbsp. fresh basil, finely chopped + additional for topping

 - ¼ tsp pepper

-- Combine balsamic vinegar, oil, garlic, basil, thyme, salt and pepper.
+- Combine balsamic vinegar, oil, garlic, basil, mustard, salt and pepper.
 Whisk to make sauce.

-- Place chicken in zip-lock bag with about ⅓ cup of the balsamic sauce.
+- Place chicken in zip-lock bag or glass container with about 1/2 of the balsamic sauce.
 Toss and move chicken breast around to coat.
 Set in fridge (may marinate for longer period of time if you wish).

-- Remove chicken from zip-lock bag, move veggies around to make spaces for the chicken.
+- Remove chicken from zip-lock bag or container, move veggies around to make spaces for the chicken.
 Place chicken on pan.